mhira-project/mhira-docker/README.md

     https://localhost

-Set `SITE_DOMAIN` in `.env`, MHIRA application can be accessible outside the server using the site domain name.
+Set `SITE_DOMAIN` for MHIRA application can be accessible outside the server using the site domain name or external IP address

-** The site domain can be a Domain name or IP address for the site.
+    # Site domain as domain name
+    SITE_DOMAIN=mhira.myorganization.com

+    # Or Site domain as server's external IP address
+    SITE_DOMAIN=192.168.10.2

+    # Also supports multiple domain names or combination of IP address and domains, with comma separation
+    SITE_DOMAIN=mhira.myorganization.com, 10.0.0.2

-## Updating
+## Updating your installation

-To update MHIRA, execute the commands in the file 'update.sh'.
+To update your existing installation to a newer version of MHIRA software execute following commands

+    # Pull latest docker config
     git pull

-    ./update.sh
+    # Pull latest docker images
+    docker-compose pull

+    # Restart containers with updated images and config
+    docker-compose up -d --build --remove-orphan